cpsc4900/pcs/db/db_install_scripts/readme.md

 		- Master  password: masterpass (can access all tables)
 		- Login   password: loginpass  (can only read all tables)

+**IMPORTANT** You must add the two listed users above to your local mysql users table !!!

 ## Installing "Dummy Data"

 Run the _dump\_data.sql_ script to load up records to the database: